'‘Norwich is a good place to study English because the people here are really nice. The best thing is that there are lots of things to do here’'

 Norfolk is famous for the Norfolk Broads, 125 miles of magical man-made waterways, originally built to carry goods and materials such as cotton and building materials and is now enjoyed by tourists to take in Norfolk’s natural beauty and wildlife.
 The Norfolk Broads are navigable by boat and are particularly popular as there are no locks to manage.

-Norfolk is also home to The Sandringham Estate, the much-loved country retreat of Her Majesty The Queen.
+Norfolk is also home to The Sandringham Estate, the much-loved country retreat of the British Royal Family.
 This is a popular excursion for The English Experience students.

 Norwich is ideally situated for transport links.